 Learn more about Living Wills and Medical Powers of Attorney.

 Learn more about Minnesota Living Wills and Health Care Directives.

-When you make a health care directive with Quicken WillMaker Plus, it will conform to all of Minnesota’s laws about living wills and powers of attorney for health care and it will print with plain English instructions that detail how to make it legal.
+When you make a health care directive with Quicken WillMaker Plus, it will conform to Minnesota law.
+Your document will print with plain English instructions telling you how to make it legal.